What is a pod?

 Is there free WiFi?

-We hope all hotel guests one day never need ask this question.
+We hope that the day will come when no hotel guest anywhere needs to ask this question ever again!
 We have lightning fast WiFi throughout the property.
 And it’s always free.

 My stuff gets dirty and I need it cleaned.
 What do I do?